Sales Tax Registration

 Responsibilities of Marketplace Facilitators

-Marketplace facilitators adhere to the same economic thresholds as any remote seller.
-Either grossing sales of $100,000 or 200 separate transactions routed to Alaska in the previous calendar year triggers economic nexus.
+Marketplace facilitators adhere to the same economic threshold as any remote seller (i.e. $100,000 in the current or previous calendar year).
 This includes sales from all sellers on their platform.

 Responsibilities of Marketplace Sellers